seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 1. Versions for Frappe and Bench are defined in `apps.json`.
 Add additional framework repositories to `vendor-repos.txt`.
-2. List additional template repositories in `template-repos.txt`.
+2. List additional template repositories in `templates.txt`.
 Their instructions, any `vendor-repos.txt` files and potential `apps.json` definitions are merged automatically.
 3. The *Update Vendor Apps* workflow clones all repositories from the merged